The Center for OCD and Related Disorders

 This program, originally founded in 1992 by Daniel Geller, MD, and Barbara Coffey, MD, MS, has been formally rejuvenated under the leadership of Erica Greenberg, MD.
 Dr. Geller continues as the program's director of research.

 The Pediatric OCD and Tic Disorders Program provides consultation, evaluation and ongoing clinical medication management for young patients.
 Our practice focuses on children and adolescents up through age 18 years old with OCD and related disorders, including:

 - And commonly associated co-occurring conditions, including ADHD, anxiety and intermittent explosive disorder/rage

 Your child's initial evaluation will provide psychoeducation around your child's presenting condition(s).
 We will formulate an assessment based on your child's complex of symptoms and provide recommendations, both behavioral and pharmacological, for future treatment approaches.

 We collaborate and coordinate closely with other programs and services, including the Child Cognitive Behavioral Therapy (CBT) Program, the Pediatric Tourette Syndrome/Tic Disorders Clinic, neuropsychology and social work to help provide appropriate support and referrals to other resources and related care needs (including therapists, school advocates, educational resources).

 We maintain a close relationship between our clinical services and our voluntary research-related endeavors and offer opportunities for patients to participate in ongoing research.
 These research efforts serve to help us to learn more about these impairing conditions so that we can better serve future patients and their families.

-- Director, Center for Digital Mental Health, Massachusetts General Hospital (MGH)
+- Director, Center for Digital Mental Health, MGH

 In addition to providing clinical care, the Center for OCD and Related Disorders at Mass General conducts leading-edge research into these disorders.
 Our research program examines the causes, consequences and treatments for OCD and related disorders.